 - 53 percent of Indiana Marketplace enrollees obtained coverage for $100 or less after any applicable tax credits in 2015, and 85 percent had the option of doing so.

 - 254,127 Hoosiers with private insurance coverage benefited from $11,889,719 in refunds from insurance companies, for an average refund of $84 per family.

-Open enrollment for 2016 coverage runs from November 1, 2015 to January 31, 2016.
+Stay tuned to my website for open enrollment dates happening later this year.
 If you need help searching for plans on the health insurance marketplace, you can learn more by:

 - Visiting the online website at www.healthcare.gov

 - Finding an In-Person Assister, also called a Navigator, by visiting https://localhelp.healthcare.gov/.

 - Calling the 24-Hour Affordable Care Act Call Center at 800-318-2596.

 Healthy Indiana Plan 2.0 and Medicaid Expansion in Indiana

 Medicaid is an entitlement program that provides health coverage to low income Americans.
 Prior to passage of the health reform law in 2010, eligibility for Medicaid was generally limited to low-income children, pregnant women, parents of dependent children, the elderly, and people with disabilities.
 However, the new law allows other low-income individuals, such as childless adults to get coverage through Medicaid in states that expand the program—at no cost to the states through 2016.